Improve Your Golf Game with These Grip-Strengthening Tips

 A few exercises today can help you avoid nagging injuries that can make golf painful.
 And if you begin experiencing pain (or other symptoms), get it checked out right away.
 “You want to make sure you address any problems before they become full-blown injuries,” Feeney said.

-Summit Orthopedics offers comprehensive sports medicine expertise
+Summit Orthopedics is your trusted sports medicine provider.

-Start your journey to stronger, healthier athletic condition.
-Find your sports medicine expert, request an appointment online, or call us at (651) 968–5201 to schedule a sports medicine consultation.
+Summit Orthopedics delivers expert care by fellowship-trained sports medicine physicians to get you back in the game as quickly and safely as possible.
+Find your sports medicine expert, schedule an appointment online, or call us at (651) 968–5201 to schedule a sports medicine consultation.

 More resources for you: